Monk Fryston School SEND Policy

 Included here within this section of our website you will find two key documents which further explain our ethos and approaches to inclusion.

 The first of these is our SEND Information Report 2016.
 This is our schools ‘core offer’ to the pupil and parents of children with SEND, outlining within it the provision we make for our pupils.
 Alongside our ‘core offer’ is also the ‘Local Authority Offer’ which outlines the minimum expectations parents should hold of any school within the district.
 We work very closely with our local authority to ensure that we meet all of their expectations and in many areas we are confident we offer above and beyond their expectation.

 The second document is our SEND Policy 2016 which recognises the entitlement of all pupils to a balanced, broadly based curriculum.
 Our SEND Policy reinforces our ethos of working alongside parents to support and nurture all children to ensure that their individual potential is reached.
 The Governing Body will ensure that this policy is effectively implemented and regularly review its contents alongside school practice and achievements.

 In addition to this we would also like to draw your attention to the local authority website where you can find a wealth of information relating to inclusion and SEND

 We ensure that all pupils, including those with SEND, are treated equally and have access to the full range of our provision.
 Sometimes, this means that we make reasonable adjustments to what we do so that we can provide appropriate access.
-This is detailed in our Equalities Scheme.
+This is detailed in our Equalities policy 2016.
 We have an accessible school environment.